AQHawk/seattle-201d26/class-15-preview-301/final-project-description.md

 - Uses semantic markup whenever possible
 - Good and proper use of CSS
 - Clear, readable, and efficient styles
-- Responsive layout on various screen sizes like desktop and mobile, as much as you can
 - Good and proper use of JavaScript
 - Clear, readable, and efficient code
 - Uses domain models to encapsulate data and behavior
-- Contains no unnecessary code
+- Contains no unnecessary code, including console.log messages
 - Passes the linter
 - Generally useful and functional
 - Works as expected with no bugs